pangeo-data/pangeo-openeo-BiDS-2023/tutorial/part3/scaling_openeo.md

 # Scaling openEO & under the hood

+To understand how the design of openEO is linked to performance and scalability, [this page](https://openeo.org/documentation/1.0/developers/backends/performance.html) is a good read.

 ## Under the hood

 openEO backends rely on the same principles as e.g. Dask and any other large scale parallel processing framework: